shaunadoo97/First-Portfolio/README.md

 <img src="assets/documentation/contact.png" width="400" height="200">

-I've also used W3C CSS Validation Service to check if there are no errors in my CSS
+I've also used W3C CSS Validation Service to check if there are no errors in my CSS: https://jigsaw.w3.org/css-validator/

 <img src="assets/documentation/css .png" width="400" height="200">